schollz/raspberrypi_notes/gpio_tests/analysis.md

 ## TL;DR

-Use Go for reading GPIO pins because its about as fast as C and a bit easier to code in, but use C if you want to write to pins (max cycle rate 15 MHz).
+Use Go for reading GPIO pins because its about as fast as C for practical uses and a bit easier to code in, but use C if you want to write to pins (max cycle rate 15 MHz) or if you just want to keep things in memory.